Sampling recovery in $L_2$ and other norms: Examples

-Note that both terms in the maximum are dominated by $a_{\lfloor m/2 \rfloor}(H^w,L_\infty)$.
-In this sense, standard information (function values) is as powerful as linear information for the problem of uniform approximation for all generalized Sobolev spaces on compact homogeneous Riemannian manifolds.
+with $C'=\sqrt{2} C$.} In this sense, standard information (function values) is as powerful as linear information for the problem of uniform approximation for all generalized Sobolev spaces on compact homogeneous Riemannian manifolds.

-We also note that the dimension of $E_\ell$ increases at most polynomially (see Weyl's formula) such that the relation \eqref{eq:UB-mani-p} in fact holds for all $m\in\N$ and a modified constant $c$, now depending on the dimension of the manifold $D$.
+We also note that the dimension of $E_\ell$ increases at most polynomially (see Weyl's formula, {\cite[eq.\,(1)]{Gin}}) such that the relation \eqref{eq:UB-mani-p} in fact holds for all $m\in\mathbb{N}$ and a modified constant $c$, now depending on the dimension of the manifold $D$.
 It can also be deduced from Weyl's formula that

 and

 such that we obtain the following.